Welcome to Tbilisi, Georgia! You're in for a great trip, and a great stay.

 Listen.
 Finding a place to stay in Tbilisi isn't impossible, or even difficult on that measure.
 However, finding the best place to stay to make your trip perfect from beginning to end can be tricky.

 But, there's no need to roll the dice with an Airbnb where the host and the quality of the accommodation could end up different from the website listing.
 And I believe staying in a hotel won't allow you to experience the real Tbilisi, with a chance to interact with locals, get first-hand experience with the culture.

 When you come all the way to Tbilisi, it's better to be safe than sorry when it comes to where you rest your head and where you start each day!

 That's why when I went on my last-minute adventure to Georgia, I was recommended to stay at the Fabrika Hostel by multiple people.
 And after staying there, I can't help but recommend it to anyone else who wants to stay in Tbilisi at a place that is young, artistic, affordable, and honestly suitable for every age and travel style.

 The hostel has more than 98 rooms with a price range to fit any group or solo traveler—from $9 per night mixed dorm rooms to $99 per night full apartment suites to fit a family of four.

 So, first of all, the hostel itself is renovated Soviet sewing factory.
 How cool is that?
-They incorporate the building’s history in the present day design, in the funky, comfortable furnishings and many cool mis-match carpets on the floor!
+They incorporate the building's history in the present-day design, in the funky, comfortable furnishings and many cool mix-match carpets on the floor!

-Straight from their website, here are a list of their amenities:
+Straight from their website, here is a list of their amenities: